MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/boards/sprint-172-update.md

 ![img](../../media/172-boards-1-0.png)

-If you are interested in previewing this feature, please <a href="mailto: dahellem@microsoft.com">email us</a> with your org name and we can give you access.
+If you are interested in previewing this feature, please <a href="mailto: dahellem@microsoft.com">email us</a> with your organization name and we can give you access.